paavanc/slack-app-starter/README.md

 docker run -p 8080:8080 <image name> -will run on port 8080

-Heroku Deploy:
+Note:
-www.heroku.com -  A website that auto deploys apps
+You will need to create a .env that fills out the values of .env.test Heroku Deploy: www.heroku.com -  A website that auto deploys apps